 - The Geography trip

 “As a form we gained friendship, courage and belonging.
-The best feeling after the trip was a much more secure sense of belonging, not just to the school but to each other” – Form III student on a High Ashurst retreat
+The best feeling after the trip was a much more secure sense of belonging, not just to the school but to each other” – Form III pupil on a High Ashurst retreat